jorjani/partners/README.md

 Please change to distinct ports when developing locally and when pushing to prod, change back to common ports.

+Note: future contributors can look into the src/setupProxy.js file to get a proxy going to make this change easier.

 ## Structure

+### Tech Stack

+This project uses the MERN stack, keeping 100% of the current implementation in JavaScript!

+### Folders

 In the client folder we have a Next.js folder structure.